nikalinov/zeroed/README.md

 # Zeroed
-**Zeroed** is a website where anyone can write, share, and comment blogs.
+**Zeroed** is a website where anyone can read, write, and comment blogs.

 Table of contents:
 * Website functionality